P0420 – Meaning, Causes, Symptoms, & Fixes

 - Faulty oxygen sensor

-While P0420 does not pose a danger to the driver and may not produce any symptoms with issues related to drivability, it can cause severe damage to other components if not addressed in a timely manner.
+While P0420 does not pose a danger to the driver, it can cause driveability concerns such as a lack of power or poor acceleration if left unrepaired.
+It can also cause severe damage to other components of your vehicle if not addressed in a timely manner.
 It is recommended that you address P0420 as soon as possible to keep the cost of the repair to a minimum.

 - Scan your vehicle to verify P0420 is the only code present.
 If other codes are present, they must be addressed first.